pragatisharma21/pragatisharma21/README.md

 - 💞️ I’m looking to collaborate on full stack web development projects that involve creating dynamic and user-friendly web application
 - 📫 How to reach me pragatis212@gmail.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: Tech Enthusiast: I'm passionate about technology and love exploring the latest gadgets and software innovations and chess lover: I'm a huge chess enthusiast and often spend my free time playinng online chess matches
+- ⚡ Fun fact: Tech Enthusiast: I'm passionate about technology and love exploring the latest gadgets and software innovations and chess lover: I'm a huge chess enthusiast and often spend my free time playing online chess matches

 <!---
 pragatisharma21/pragatisharma21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.